3 Memory and Allocators

 The size of this page depends on the system you are using.
 Most systems use a page size of 4KB in the heap, so, that is the amount of memory that is normally allocated in each call by page_allocator().
 That is why, page_allocator() is considered a fast, but also “wasteful” allocator in Zig.
 Because it allocates a big amount of memory in each call, and you most likely will not need that much memory in your program.

-In the example below, I am creating a buffer object that is 10 elements long.
+In the example below, I’m creating a buffer object on the stack that is 10 elements long.
 Notice that I give this buffer object to the FixedBufferAllocator() constructor.
 Now, because this buffer object is 10 elements long, this means that I am limited to this space.
 I cannot allocate more than 10 elements with this allocator object.
 If I try to allocate more than that, the alloc() method will return an OutOfMemory error value.

 var buffer: [10]u8 = undefined;